 The Complete Guide to Premiere Pro Color Correction

 The mark of every great editor is a full understanding of the tools at their disposal—and the ability to use those tools to their full potential.
 And few tools are as important and nuanced as those that affect color grading.
-If you’re a Premiere Pro editor, today I’m going to give you a decidedly comprehensive deep dive into Premiere’s Lumetri Color Panel.
+If you’re an editor who’s interested in Premiere Pro’s color correction tools, today I’m going to give you a decidedly deep dive into the Lumetri Color Panel.
 Prepare to take a few more steps toward greatness!

-The Lumetri Color Panel is found in After Effects and Premiere Pro.
-To use its tools to the max, we’ll dive into the hidden secrets and lesser-known corners of the panel.
+you’ll find the Lumetri Color Panel in both After Effects and Premiere Pro, and it’s extremely useful for both color correction and grading.
+In this article, we’ll dive into the hidden secrets and lesser-known corners of the panel.
 We’ll work on a wide range of problematic footage, using advanced techniques.
-I’m assuming you have at least a basic understanding of color correction concepts and terminology, and know your way around scopes.
+I’m assuming you have at least a basic understanding of color correction concepts and terminology and know your way around scopes.
 If you don’t, you might want to read up on color correction basics, as well as how to read scopes.
 The knowledge you get in this article will make you a color grading ninja without ever leaving Premiere/AE.

 These are the main topics we’ll discuss: